Gluing Karcher-Scherk saddle towers II: Singly periodic minimal surfaces: Main result

 \begin{theorem} The minimal surfaces $M_{\varepsilon,\xi}$ in Theorem~\ref{thm:main} is embedded for $(\varepsilon,\xi)$ sufficiently close to $(0,\cent\xi)$ if $\cent{\dot\theta}_r < \cent{\dot\theta}_{r+1}$ whenever $\cent\theta_r = \cent\theta_{r+1}$, $1 \le r < |\gR|$. \end{theorem}

 If parallel Scherk ends are not resolved by the lowest order deformation of the graph, it might still be resolved by higher order terms in the Taylor expansion of $\chi$ in $\varepsilon$.
 Eventually, we may use the entire Taylor series of $\chi$.
-More formally, fix a smooth function $\xi(\varepsilon) \in \cD$ such that $\xi(0) = \cent\xi$.
+More formally, fix an analytic function $\xi(\varepsilon) \in \cD$ such that $\xi(0) = \cent\xi$.
 Since the graph is balanced and rigid, the non-linear system

-where $\widetilde\chi(\varepsilon) = \varepsilon^2 \xi(\varepsilon) + \widetilde\zeta(\varepsilon) = (\widetilde x(\varepsilon), \widetilde\vartheta(\varepsilon))$ is the limit of the Taylor series of $\chi$, has a unique solution $\widetilde\zeta(\varepsilon) \in \cD^\perp$ for $\varepsilon$ sufficiently small.
+where $\widetilde\chi(\varepsilon) = \cent\chi + \varepsilon^2 \xi(\varepsilon) + \widetilde\zeta(\varepsilon) = (\widetilde x(\varepsilon), \widetilde\vartheta(\varepsilon))$ is the limit of the Taylor series of $\chi$, has a unique solution $\widetilde\zeta(\varepsilon) \in \cD^\perp$ for $\varepsilon$ sufficiently small.

 \begin{theorem} The $1$-parameter family of minimal surfaces $M_{\varepsilon,\xi(\varepsilon)}$ as constructed in Theorem~\ref{thm:main} is embedded for sufficiently small $\varepsilon$ if $\widetilde\theta_r(\varepsilon) < \widetilde\theta_{r+1}(\varepsilon)$ for sufficiently small $\varepsilon$ whenever $\cent\theta_r = \cent\theta_{r+1}$, $1 \le r < |\gR|$. \end{theorem}